 Venezuela - Inflation (end of period)

-The implications of an opposition victory hinge on whether a two-thirds supermajority is secured.
+The implications of an opposition victory depend mainly on whether the party can secure a two-thirds supermajority.
 A two-thirds majority could hinder the government’s ability to appoint Supreme Court justices and push through laws and may even pave the way for constitutional reform.
 However, little is known about the opposition’s economic platform and whether a change of power would improve the country’s economic crisis.
-In addition, a potential defeat or close race could push the government to change its economic policies, since its fall in popularity has been closely tied to the economy’s demise.
+Lastly, the election could push the government to change its economic policies, since its fall in popularity is inextricably tied to Venezuela’s economic decline.

 Venezuela - Inflation (eop) Data